Roles and permissions: overview

 Can create and manage vaults, wallets, and transactions.
 Has limited access to user management and cannot perform high-level administrative tasks.

-Example: A finance team member who needs to create transactions and manage vaults and wallets but requires approval for specific actions.
+Example: A finance team member who needs to create transactions and manage vaults and wallets but requires approval for specific actions, such as finalising/sending transactions.

 Approver

 Primarily focused on approving transactions and some policy rules.
-Has view access to many areas but limited creation or modification rights.
+Can view many areas of the platform but has limited creation or modification rights.

 Example: A senior finance officer responsible for reviewing and approving transactions, address book entries, and policy rules proposed by others.